tintin10q/SPL-compiler/report/report.md

 - `Expr`: for expressions (e.g. binary expression, assignment, function call);
 - `Literal`: for literals (e.g. numbers, chars, tuples).

 We have decided to not allow global variable declarations at the moment, because global variables are evil.
 Instead, we have made variable declarations a statement.
 This also has the benefit of allowing variable declarations everywhere in the body of a function, and not just at the start.
+In the future, we might add global variables to make the compiler more flexible (and to make more of the examples in the repository functional).

 ## The parser